Sign up for the DPO Europe Newsletter

 GDPR Data Privacy Manager

-It will provide those who are already working with GDPR “in the field” with everything they need to organize, maintain and manage a company's personal data protection system throughout the entire lifecycle of the system.
-As a result, such managers not only know and understand the requirements of the GDPR, but also know how to make all this work in any company.
-This course can be taken in a group (online).
+A practical course on creating a data protection system based on the ISO international standard.
+It will give privacy specialists everything they need to manage a company's personal data protection system throughout its lifecycle.
+As a result, these managers will not only know and understand the requirements of the GDPR, but also how to make it all work in any organisation.

 Program